Fine-Tuning Integrity for Modern Neural Networks: Structured Drift Proofs via Norm, Rank, and Sparsity Certificates

 \subsubsection{Security Analysis}

 \begin{theorem}[FTI-soundness of SDIP] Assume the commitment schemes are binding and all sub-protocols are sound.
-If the verifier accepts with probability greater than negligible, then with probability at least $1 - q^{-t}$ over the random challenges, the drift satisfies $\|\Delta\|_{0} \le k$ with probability at least $1 - q^{-t}$. \end{theorem}
+If the verifier accepts with non-negligible probability, then $\|\Delta\|_{0} \le k$ with probability at least $1 - q^{-t}$. \end{theorem}

-\begin{proof}[Proof sketch] If $\|\Delta\|_{0} > k$, then any claimed support $S$ with $|S| \le k$ omits at least one nonzero entry of $\Delta$, so $\Delta - \Delta' \neq 0$.
-By Lemma~\ref{lem:sparse-inner}, each linear check detects this discrepancy with probability at least $1 - 1/q$.
-The probability that all $t$ checks fail to detect it is at most $q^{-t}$.
-Binding commitments and sound sub-protocols ensure that any accepting proof must satisfy all linear checks, so except with probability $q^{-t}$, we must have $\Delta = \Delta'$ with $|S|\le k$, which implies $\|\Delta\|_0 \le k$. \end{proof}
+\begin{proof}[Proof sketch] If $\|\Delta\|_{0} > k$, any claimed support with $|S| \le k$ omits at least one nonzero entry, so $\Delta - \Delta' \neq 0$.
+By Lemma~\ref{lem:sparse-inner} and independence of the $t$ challenges, the probability that all linear checks miss this discrepancy is at most $q^{-t}$.
+Full proof in Appendix~\ref{app:proofs}. \end{proof}

 \begin{theorem}[Zero-knowledge of SDIP] If $\Com$ is a hiding commitment scheme and the sub-protocols for sum checks, consistency proofs, and linear-relation proofs are zero-knowledge, then the SDIP protocol is zero-knowledge. \end{theorem}

 \begin{proof}[Proof sketch] We construct a simulator $\mathcal{S}$ that, given only the public inputs $(C_0, C^*, k)$, outputs a transcript indistinguishable from a real execution.